whizzml/examples/manage-projects/readme.md

 either list the projects, archive their resources in a new project and delete them, or delete the projects and the resources therein.

+When archiving, a new project is created to contain the archived resources.
+The name of the project is "Archive - " followed by the date it was created.
+Also, a "bigml-archive" tag is added to the project.
+Also, a tag that contains the old project ID is added to each archived resource, and the name and ID of the original project is added to the `user_metadata` attribute as `project_id` and `project_name`.

 **DISCLAIMER**: Please, note that the `delete` option will cause the deletion of the projects and the resources therein and is a non-undoable operation.
 Use that at your own risk.